 “The First Returned was born during this time,” Dust said, sprinkling a handful of silver glitter into the air before him.
 “Aboard a ship that was sailing the coast of the land.
-Now, Returned can be found in all parts of the land, but the first one--the man whom we name only by his title--was born here.
+Returned can now be found in all parts of the land, but the first one--the man whom we name only by his title--was born here.
 In the waters of this very bay.
 He reported the Five Visions.
+Then, he died a week later.

-The men of his ship founded a kingdom upon these beaches--then called Hanald.
-Before them and the First Returned, who died one week after his life was restored, all that had existed upon these jungles was the small kingdom of Pahn Kahl, more of a collection of fishing villages than a true kingdom.”
+“The men of his ship founded a kingdom upon these beaches--then called Hanald.
+Before they arrived, all that had existed upon these jungles was the small kingdom of Pahn Kahl, more of a collection of fishing villages than a true kingdom.”

-The glitter ran out, and Dust began to drop a powdery brown dirt from the other hand as he reached for another pocket.
+The glitter ran out, and Dust began to drop a powdery brown dirt from his other hand as he reached into another pocket.
 “Now, you may wonder why I must travel back so far to speak of what led to Hallandren.
 Should I not speak of the Manywar, of the shattering of kingdoms, of the Five Scholars and the Klad the Usurper?
-Yet, these are the events we focus upon, the ones men know the best.
+Those are the events we focus upon, the ones men know the best.
 To talk only of them is to ignore the history of three hundred years that led up to them.

 “Would there have been a Manywar without knowledge of the Returned?
-It was a Returned, after all, who predicted the Manywar and prompted Warlover to attack the kingdoms across the mountains.”
+It was a Returned, after all, who predicted the Manywar and prompted Strifelover to attack the kingdoms across the mountains.”

 Siri paused, frowning.
-“Warlover?” she said.
+“Strifelover?” she said.

 “Yes, your majesty,” the man said, switching to a black dust.
-“Warlover.
+“Strifelover.
 It is another name for Klad the Usurper.”

 “That sounds like the name of a Returned.”

 Dust nodded.
 “Indeed,” he said.
 “Klad was Returned, as was Peacegiver, the man who overthrew him and founded Hallandren.
-Yet, we haven’t arrived at that part yet.
+We haven’t arrived at that part yet.
 We are still back in Hanald, the outpost-become-kingdom founded by the men of the First Returned’s crew.
-They were the ones who placed the First Returned’s wife as their queen, then used their knowledge of the Tears to create fantastic dyes which sold for untold riches across the world.
-People flooded to the new kingdom, and the former sailors put them to work, crafting a kingdom quickly.”
+They were the ones who placed the First Returned’s wife as their queen, then used their knowledge of the Tears of Edgli to create fantastic dyes which sold for untold riches across the world.
+People flooded into the new kingdom, and the former sailors put them to work, quickly crafting a kingdom.”

 He removed a handful of flower petals and began to let them fall before him.
 “The Tears of Edgli.
 The source of Hallandren wealth.
 Such small things, and so easy to grow here.
-And yet, across the rest of the world, dyes are very difficult to obtain.
+And yet, this is the only place where they will grow.
+In other parts of the world, dyes are very difficult to obtain.
 Expensive.
-And, the Tears cannot grow in most parts of the world.
-Only here, with the deep humidity and lush soil.
 Some scholars say that the Manywar was fought over these little flower petals, that the kingdoms of Kuth and Huth were destroyed simply because of these little drips of color.”

 The petals fell to the floor.